ChaZZ27/todo-app/README.md

 You can preview it here: https://chazz27.github.io/todo-app/

-Version 1.0
+Version 2.0

--   basic styling
+-   updated stylings
+-   added some animations
 -   shows number of remaining list items
+-   allows users to check items as "completed"
 -   allows users to add and remove items from the list